oktomus/gsoc-2018/appleseed-final-report.md

 ## Adaptive Image Plane Sampling and Resumable Rendering for appleseed

-I was lucky to participate at GSoC 2018.
-I enjoyed my summer to work on 2 different projects.
+I was lucky to participate at GSoC 2018 and spend my time on the physically-based renderer named appleseed.
+I took care of 2 different rendering projects.
 I succesfully finished the first project (adaptive sampling) and the second one is waiting to be merged.
+Briefly, the goal of adaptive sampling is to spend more rendering time on complicated areas of an image rather than spending the same time on all areas.
+And resumable rendering allows to save the state of the renderer after each rendering pass to be able to restore from that point.
 You can take a look at the [original proposal](appleseed-proposal.md).
-All the code that I wrote was merged into master and will be available for the next release, except resumable rendering's whose review is pending.
+All the code that I wrote was **merged into master and will be available for the next release**, except resumable rendering's whose review is pending.

 ### Community bonnding period and before